mistycheney/MouseBrainAtlas/doc/Analysis.md

 ### Compared to ChAT labels

+For the two ChAT brains (CHATM2, CHATM3), the registration error is measured by comparing every aligned atlas structure volume with the structure volume manually demarcated based on ChAT markers, in terms of:
-- centroid position error
+- error in 3-D centroid position
-- Jaccard index between aligned atlas and ChAT
+- Jaccard overlap index

+The metrics are computed in `registration/evaluate_registration_metrics_v2_compute_deviation_vs_ChAT.ipynb`.
-Computed for after local registration.
+Results for local registration are stored at:

-`registration/evaluate_registration_metrics_v2_compute_deviation_vs_ChAT.ipynb`
+`Registration/compare_with_CHAT/measurements/local_registration_metrics_allStacks_allStructures_allLevels.json`

 ### Compared to human expert annotations